bitrise-io/devcenter/_articles/en/code-signing/android-code-signing/android-code-signing-in-gradle.md

 You can use the `System.getenv("ENV_KEY")` file to access Environment Variables in the Gradle config file.

-Add the file donwloader step to download the keystore:
+Add the file downloader step to download the keystore:

     - file-downloader@1:
         inputs: